 Route weather resilience plans 2014 – 2019

-*We are currently undergoing a restructure which will increase the number of Routes and Regions in which we operate.
+*We have undergone a restructure which has increased the number of Routes and Regions in which we operate.
 The plans are based on our old structure and will be updated over time.

 Tomorrow’s Railway and Climate Change Adaptation report

 We contributed to the Tomorrow’s Railway and Climate Change Adaptation (TRaCCA) research programme.
 The outcome was published in May 2016 and outlines recommended actions and opportunities to enable Britain’s rail industry to respond and adapt to the potential impact of projected climate change and extreme weather.

 The programme’s overall objectives were to enhance and share knowledge within Britain’s railway industry on the following topic areas:

 - future projected changes to the UK climate and weather

 - potential impacts of climate change and extreme weather on Britain’s railway

 - actions already in place/other actions that should be put in place to respond and adapt to these potential impacts over the short, medium and long term

 - additional resources required to enable Britain’s rail industry to take cost-effective action in the event of climate change.